Re-opened Capitol Theater draws rave reviews, praise for city’s “momentum”

 “Who says that good things aren’t happening in Flint?”
 Mayor Karen Weaver exulted from the stage, where she and four other leaders of the renovation effort delivered celebratory brief remarks before the 1,600-seat venue opened up for tours.
 Relating that she used to feel sad when she went by the theater, which had been unused for decades, she said, “To see this transformation–we should be proud.”

-“Momentum” was a recurring theme of the “ribbon cutting” remarks — all the speakers praising the results of partnership for the project between primary partners the nonprofit Uptown Reinvestment Corporation, and the Whiting Auditorium/Flint Cultural Center, which will manage the venue.
+“Momentum” was a recurring theme of the opening ceremony remarks — all the speakers praising the results of partnership for the project between the primary partners–the nonprofit Uptown Reinvestment Corporation, and the Whiting Auditorium/Flint Cultural Center, which will manage the venue.
 Other partners and funders in various relationships to the project include the C.S.
 Mott Foundation, the Hagerman Foundation, the Community Foundation of Greater Flint, the Michigan Economic Development Corporation, the State of Michigan and the City of Flint.

 “Flint is worth the investment and we are open for business,” Weaver said.